Eagleswood Township, New Jersey

 Eagleswood Township is a township in Ocean County, in the U.S. state of New Jersey.
-As of the 2020 United States census, the township's population was 1,722, an increase of 119 (+7.4%) from the 2010 census count of 1,603, which in turn reflected an increase of 162 (+11.2%) from the 1,441 counted in the 2000 census.
-The 2010 population was the highest recorded in any decennial census.
+As of the 2020 United States census, the township's population was 1,722, the highest recorded in any decennial count and an increase of 119 (+7.4%) from the 2010 census count of 1,603, which in turn reflected an increase of 162 (+11.2%) from the 1,441 counted in the 2000 census.

 Eagleswood Township was incorporated as a township by an act of the New Jersey Legislature on March 17, 1874, from portions of Stafford Township.
 Portions of the township were taken to form Beach Haven (November 11, 1890) and Long Beach Township (March 23, 1899).

 Geography

 According to the United States Census Bureau, the township had a total area of 18.96 square miles (49.11 km2), including 16.10 square miles (41.71 km2) of land and 2.86 square miles (7.41 km2) of water (15.08%).

 Unincorporated communities, localities and place names located partially or completely within the township include Coxs, Cox's Crossing, Coxstown, Dinner Point, Horse Point, Mud Cove, Parker Cove, Spraguetown, Stafford Forge, Staffordville and West Creek.

 The township borders the Ocean County municipalities of Little Egg Harbor Township, Long Beach Township and Stafford Township.